AdobeDocs/experience-manager-cloud-service.en/help/forms/using-themes-in-core-components.md

    >[!NOTE]
    >
-   > * Create a local user to login locally.
+   > Create a local user to login locally.
 Provide contributor role for the theme designer.
-   > * If you specify the AEM URL as `http://localhost:[port]/` in the `.env` file of Canvas theme, you are directly redirected to the browser.

 1. Once signed in, change the URL in the browser to point to the path to the sample content that the AEM administrator provided to you.